JamyJones/Pastebin2/paste.md

 );
 ```

-In Supabase, `auth.jwt()` returns the JWT of the authenticated user.
-Instead of `'email'`, I used `'sub'`, which typically represents the user's unique identifier (User ID) in the JWT.

-Make sure that `"UserId"` in the `"public"."User Profiles"` table correctly stores the unique identifier for each authenticated user.
-If needed, you can verify the claims in the JWT structure via [Supabase documentation](https://supabase.com/docs).
+In this version:
+- The `auth.jwt()` function extracts the authenticated user's JWT payload.
+- Instead of comparing the `email` field, it now checks `UserId`.
+- The `sub` (subject) field inside the JWT usually represents the user's ID, which Supabase assigns during authentication.

+Make sure your authentication system indeed stores the expected user ID in the JWT’s `sub` field.
+If Supabase uses a different field name for user IDs in the token, you might need to adjust accordingly.

-Let me know if you need further refinements!
+Let me know if you need further tweaks!